vedantmgoyal9/winget-releaser/README.md

   - **Required**: ❌ (Default value: `.(exe|msi|msix|appx)(bundle){0,1}$`)
   - **Example**: `installers-regex: '\.exe$' # All EXE's`

-- `max-versions-to-keep`: The maximum number of versions of the package to keep in the [WinGet Community Repository][winget-pkgs-repo] repository.
+- `max-versions-to-keep`: The maximum number of versions of the package to keep in the [WinGet Community Repository][winget-pkgs-repo].
 If after the current release, the number of versions exceeds this limit, the oldest version will be deleted.

   - **Required**: ❌ (Default value: `0` - unlimited)
   - **Example**: `max-versions-to-keep: 5 # keep only the latest 5 versions`